kerberos-io/helm-charts/charts/hub/README.md

 ## Add helm repos

-The Kerberos Hub installation makes use of the Hub chart.
+The Kerberos Hub installation makes use of this Helm chart.
 Therefore, we will add those repos to our Kubernetes cluster.

     helm repo add kerberos https://charts.kerberos.io
     helm repo update
-§

 ## Prerequisites

 Go and follow the Kerberos Hub installation at the [hub repository](https://github.com/kerberos-io/hub).
 Once you have [installed all prerequisites](https://github.com/kerberos-io/helm-charts/tree/main/charts/hub#lets-give-it-a-try) come back here.

 ## Kerberos Hub

 So once you hit this step, you should have installed all required dependencies.
-Hopefully you didn't had too much pain with the certificates :).
+Hopefully you didn't had too much pain with the certificates.
 Before starting, it's important to have a look at the `values.yaml` file.
 This includes the different parameters to configure the different deployments.
 Reach out to us if you would need any help with this.

-As previously mentioned a couple of times, we should also create a kerberos namespace.

-    kubectl create namespace kerberos-hub

-Install the `registry credentials` to download the Kerberos Hub and Kerberos Pipeline.
-You'll need to request the `regcred.yaml` from the Kerberos team, to be able to download the Kerberos Hub images.

-    kubectl apply -f regcred.yaml -n kerberos-hub

-Install the Kerberos Hub chart and take into the values.yaml file.
+Install the Kerberos Hub chart in a specific namespace and take into the values.yaml file.

-    helm install hub kerberos/hub --values values.yaml -n kerberos-hub
+    helm install hub kerberos/hub --values values.yaml -n kerberos-hub --create-namespace

 Uninstall the Kerberos Hub chart